Multi-photon entanglement and interferometry: Quantum communication

-Alice and Bob start by randomly choosing two pairs from the ensemble $\rho_{ab}$.
-Each of them then superimposes their photons on a PBS.
-An essential step in our purification scheme is to select those cases where there is exactly one photon in each of the four spatial output modes, which we refer to as \textquotedblleft four-mode cases\textquotedblright.
-As just explained, this corresponds to a projection onto the subspace where the two photons at the same experimental location (Alice's or Bob's) have equal polarization.
-Note that the polarizations at the two different locations do not have to be the same.
+Alice and Bob share a big number of pairs described by $\rho_{ab}$.
+They start by picking at random two such pairs.
+Each of them superimposes their photons on a PBS.
+An essential step in the purification scheme is to select those cases for which there is exactly one photon in each of the four spatial output modes.
+We shall refer to them as \textquotedblleft four-mode cases\textquotedblright.
+This corresponds to a projection onto the subspace in which two photons at the same experimental location (Alice's or Bob's) have equal polarization.
+This is similar to the bilateral CNOT-operation of the original scheme.
+Note that the polarizations at two different locations do not have to be the same.
+After performing the purification procedure (selection of four-mode cases, measurements in modes a4 and b4 in the $+/-$ basis, and local operations conditional on the measurement results), Alice and Bob will finally create a new ensemble described by the density operator